Lahaul and Spiti district: Religion

 Most of the Lahaulis follow a combination of Hinduism and Tibetan Buddhism of the Drukpa Kagyu order, while the Spiti Bhotia follow Tibetan Buddhism of the Gelugpa order.
 Within Lahaul, the Todh-Gahr (upper region of Lahaul towards Ladakh) region had the strongest Buddhist influence, owing to its close proximity to Spiti.

-Before the spread of Tibetan Buddhism and Hinduism, the people were adherents of the religion 'Lung Pe Chhoi', an animistic religion that had some affinities with the Bön the religion of Tibet.
+Before the spread of Tibetan Buddhism and Hinduism, the people were adherents of the religion 'Lung Pe Chhoi', an animistic religion that had some affinities with the Bön religion of Tibet.
 While the religion flourished, animal and human sacrifices were regularly offered up to the 'Iha', a term that refers to evil spirits residing in the natural world, notably in the old pencil-cedar trees, rocks, and caves.
 Vestiges of the Lung Pe Chhoi religion can be seen in the behavior of the Lamas, who are believed to possess certain supernatural powers.

 The Losar festival (also known as Halda in Lahauli) is celebrated between the months of January and February.
 The date of the celebration is decided by the Lamas.
 It has the same significance as the Diwali festival of Hinduism, but is celebrated in a Tibetan fashion.

 At the start of the festival, two or three persons from every household will walk in the procession holding burning incense.
 The burning sticks are then piled into a bonfire.
 The people will then pray to Shiskar Apa, the goddess of wealth (another name Vasudhara) in the Buddhist religion.